Mrokkk/player/README.md

 \]                          | :set volume +10

 ### Config

-Configuration file should be located in the one of the following locations: `~/.config/player/config.json` or `~/.config/player/config.yml`.
+Configuration file `config.json` or `config.yml` should be located in the one of the following locations: `~/.config/player` or `~/.local/share/player`.
 See https://github.com/Mrokkk/player/blob/master/example_config.json or https://github.com/Mrokkk/player/blob/master/example_config.yml for examples.